tungsten wedding band close up — tungsten rings pros and cons

 Tungsten Rings: Pros and Cons — The Complete Guide

-Tungsten rings pros and cons come down to a simple trade-off: you get the hardest, most scratch-resistant ring metal available, but you give up the ability to resize it.
-For most guys, that trade-off is worth it.
+Tungsten rings pros and cons come down to one trade-off: you get the hardest, most hard-wearing ring metal commonly available, but you give up the ability to resize it.
+For most guys, that swap is worth it.
 Tungsten carbide rings hold their finish for years, cost a fraction of gold or platinum, and look sharp from day one to decade ten.
-But they're not perfect for everyone.
+Searches for "tungsten carbide wedding rings pros and cons" and "will tungsten scratch" both lead to this page because guys want a single honest breakdown before they buy.
+That is what this 2026 guide does.
+No vague claims, no luxury-store fluff, just every real upside, every real downside, and a clear answer on who should wear one.

 What Is Tungsten Carbide, Exactly?

-When you see "tungsten ring," what you're actually buying is tungsten carbide — an alloy of tungsten and carbon atoms bonded together at extreme temperatures.
+When you see "tungsten ring," what you're actually buying is tungsten carbide, an alloy of tungsten and carbon atoms bonded together at extreme temperatures.
 Pure tungsten on its own is too brittle for jewellery.
-Tungsten carbide is what gives the ring its legendary hardness and scratch resistance.
+Tungsten carbide is what gives the ring its hardness and its reputation for not picking up scratches like a softer metal would.
+For a full breakdown of which materials, widths, and styles work best, check out our complete guide to the best wedding bands for men.

 On the Mohs hardness scale, tungsten carbide rates between 8.5 and 9.
-For context: diamonds are 10, sapphires are 9, and gold sits at just 2.5–3.
-That means the only things likely to scratch a tungsten ring are diamond and certain ceramics.
-Your desk, your car door, your gym equipment — none of it will leave a mark.
+For context: diamonds are 10, sapphires are 9, and gold sits at just 2.5 to 3.
+That means the everyday things that scuff a soft metal (your desk edge, your car door, a barbell knurl) generally do not leave a visible mark on tungsten.
+If you want a deeper dive on where tungsten lands relative to titanium and steel, see how tungsten stacks up against other "hardest metal" claims.

 Most quality tungsten carbide rings use nickel as the binding agent.
 Cheaper versions sometimes use cobalt, which can cause skin irritation and discolouration over time.
-Every ring at FoundryCut uses a nickel binder — no cobalt, no shortcuts.
+Every ring at FoundryCut uses a nickel binder, no cobalt, no shortcuts.
+That single choice is the difference between a tungsten ring that ages gracefully and one that turns a finger green by month six.

 The Pros of Tungsten Rings